Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Introduction

 \begin{enumeratea} \item $\kappa\equiv 1$: the regime $\gamma=1$ corresponds to the Barabási–Albert model \cite{barabasi1999emergence} while $0<\gamma <1$ corresponds to sublinear preferential attachment \cite{krapivsky2001organization}.
-Here there is no dependence on type in the evolution of connectivity in the model. \item $\cS = \bR_+$, $\kappa(a,a^\prime) =a$ and $\gamma=1$: here new attachment is driven only by the attribute of existing vertices and is often called preferential attachment with multiplicative fitness \cite{bianconi2001bose}. \item $\cS = \set{a,b}$ so that $\kappa$ is a $2\times 2$ matrix and $\gamma =1$: this model was formulated and studied in \cite{Karimi:2018} to understand (degree centrality based) ranking algorithms when one type is a minority. \item $\cS = [0,1]$, $\gamma=1$ and $\kappa(a,a^\prime) = 1- |a-a^\prime|$ is called the scale free homophilic model \cite{Almeida:2013}. \item $\cS = \cS_2$ namely the surface of the three dimensional unit sphere in $\bR^3$ with associated distance $d(\cdot,\cdot)$, $\kappa(a,a^\prime) = F(d(a,a^\prime))$ namely an appropriate function of the corresponding distance on $\cS_2$ and $\gamma =1$ was termed geometric preferential attachment \cite{flaxman2007geometric}; a more general version of this model, still with $\gamma =1$ was studied in \cite{jordan2013geometric} and was particularly influential for this current paper. \end{enumeratea}
+Here there is no dependence on type in the evolution of connectivity in the model. \item $\cS = \bR_+$, $\kappa(a,a^\prime) =a$ and $\gamma=1$: here new attachment is driven only by the attribute of existing vertices and is often called preferential attachment with multiplicative fitness \cite{bianconi2001bose}. \item $\cS = \set{a,b}$ so that $\kappa$ is a $2\times 2$ matrix and $\gamma =1$: this model was formulated and studied in \cite{Karimi:2018} to understand (degree centrality based) ranking algorithms when one type is a minority. \item $\cS = [0,1]$, $\gamma=1$ and $\kappa(a,a^\prime) = 1- |a-a^\prime|$ is called the scale free homophilic model \cite{Almeida:2013}. \item $\cS = \cS_2$ namely the surface of the three dimensional unit sphere in $\bR^3$ with associated distance $d(\cdot,\cdot)$, $\kappa(a,a^\prime) = F(d(a,a^\prime))$ namely an appropriate function of the corresponding distance on $\cS_2$ and $\gamma =1$ was termed geometric preferential attachment \cite{flaxman2007geometric}; a more general version of this model, still with $\gamma =1$, was studied in \cite{jordan2013geometric} and was particularly influential for this current paper. \item The setting with two attributes and symmetric kernel $\kappa(a,b) = \rho + (1-\rho)\ind\set{a = b}$, for parameter $\rho \in [0,1]$, was studied in \cite{avin2015homophily} under the name of `biased preferential attachment'.
+They showed that, in this setting, this model could be interpreted as an acceptance-rejection scheme coupled with the usual (one-attribute) preferential attachment dynamics.
+More precisely, at each stage, when a new vertex enters the system, it chooses to attach to a vertex with probability proportional to the degree (as in standard preferential attachment), and if the vertex chosen is of the same type as the new vertex, an edge is formed, else with probability $\rho$, the connection is accepted, and with $1-\rho$ the connection is rejected, and this new vertex tries again, till an edge is formed.
+The main goal there was to study homophily and `glass ceiling' effects that rigorously establish the inequality emerging between the majority and minority attribute individuals under the network dynamics.
+Among other things, the difference in the exponents of the expected degree distributions for the two attributes was (independently of \cite{jordan2013geometric}) established there (see \cite[Theorem 4.12]{avin2015homophily}).
+In \cite{stoica2024fairness}, questions on fairness were investigated for the PageRank and `HITS' centrality measures for the biased preferential attachment model. \end{enumeratea}